Timovzl/RtlTimoInterviewDemo/README.md

 Integration tests cover uses cases, with actual database interaction and in-memory HTTP server interaction, where applicable.
 This provides great coverage at minimal effort.
+Such tests run in isolation, each creating and deleting their own schema on the fly.

 Unit tests cover additional details.